-1.2.2 Saint John's University Corporate and Institutional Structure
+1.3.2 Saint John's University Corporate and Institutional Structure

-Conducted by the Benedictine monks of Saint John's Abbey, Collegeville, Minnesota, Saint John's University comprises a College of Arts and Sciences and a School of Theology-Seminary.
-On March 6, 1857, the Benedictine monks, who had settled in the Territory of Minnesota the previous year, secured from the Territorial Legislature a charter incorporating their small community as the "Order of Saint Benedict" . . . "for scientific, educational and ecclesiastical purposes" and authorizing them "to establish and erect an institution, or seminary, in Stearns County . . . to be known by the name and style of Saint John's Seminary."
+Saint John's University comprises a College of Arts and Sciences and a School of Theology-Seminary.
+On March 6, 1857, the Benedictine monks, who had settled in the Territory of Minnesota the previous year, secured from the Territorial Legislature a charter incorporating their small community as the "Order of Saint Benedict"... "for scientific, educational and ecclesiastical purposes" and authorizing them "to establish and erect an institution, or seminary, in Stearns County... to be known by the name and style of Saint John's Seminary."
 Though this was its legal title, the school was known from its first years as Saint John's College.
 On March 5, 1869, Saint John's was authorized to confer academic degrees, and 14 years later, on February 17, 1883, the legal title was changed to Saint John's University.
 The text of the charter, or Articles of Incorporation, and its amendments are included in the Governance Documents of the university.

 The "Order of Saint Benedict, Collegeville, Minnesota," includes the religious superiors and members of Saint John's Abbey as the successors of the original incorporators.

 This corporation functions under bylaws last adopted in 2001.
 Intended for the governance of the religious community, the bylaws of the corporation specifically include the Code of Canon Law (1983) and the Rule of Saint Benedict (sixth century) with its formally approved modifications.